thomasweitzel/frontend-mentor/color-theme-toggle/README.md

 ```

 The plan here is to set the `data-theme` attribute of the `<html>` element to `dark` when the dark mode is selected.
 If
-the `light` mode is used, the attribute is simply removed.
+the `light` mode is used, the attribute is set to `light`.
 Since we have two sets of colors in the CSS file, the default
 set is selected when the attribute is absent or has another value than `dark`.
 If the attribute has the value `dark`,
 then the alternative color set is used: